 If you want to move up in the publishing world, you can get a higher position in a larger organization within one or two years.

 If you apply yourself and show enough ambition, you can one day become a copy chief or a managing editor.
 This means you would be responsible for managing a whole group of line editors.
 You would manage a range of publishing projects and ensure they meet specific standards and follow strict house style guidelines.

 As a person with vast experience in language, you can also branch out into other avenues.
 You can become a freelancer and work directly with authors who have manuscripts they want to publish.
 Being a hired gun has its advantages as it allows you to work from anywhere and at the time of your choosing.
 You can also take up more projects and charge your clients more.

-Another great thing you can do to further your career is to start your website and to grow it fast by using your superior editing and publishing skills.
+Another great thing you can do to further your career is to start your website and grow it fast by using your superior editing and publishing skills.
 As an editor, you have 90% of the knowledge required to start a successful online publishing platform.
-After a while, you could start earning money with advertising, affiliate marketing, and by selling your own digital or printed books.
+After a while, you could start earning money with advertising, affiliate marketing, and selling your own digital or printed books.

 But if you prefer to stay within a larger organization and climb the corporate ladder, there are many other paths you can take.